Stardust Big Band Musicians

-Marge plays lead trumpet for Seattle Women’s Jazz Orchestra and was the Executive Director of this nonprofit arts organization for eight years where she established an international jazz composition contest for women composers and an all-girls jazz workshop.
+Marge plays lead trumpet for Seattle Women’s Jazz Orchestra and is the Executive Director of this nonprofit arts organization where she established an international jazz composition contest for women composers and an all-girls jazz workshop.
 She has conducted many community bands, orchestras and jazz ensembles in the Seattle area.

 Marge is an experienced band director teaching K-12 music in public schools in Washington, New York and Maryland.

 As a veteran of the United States Navy Band, she has performed for the President of the United States, numerous foreign dignitaries, and at the 1994 World Cup.

 Marge has performed across the country from Carnegie Hall to Benaroya Hall and from Adak, Alaska to Lima, Peru.
 She earned a masters degree in music education from Ithaca College in New York.

 Vern plays bass and trombone.
-He was the beloved band director at Sequim High School until he retired.
+He is a retired and beloved band director at Sequim High School.
 When not playing music, you can find him making lattes as a local barista.
 This must be how he keeps the tempo snappy.

 Originally from Northern Alberta, John spent 25 years playing in jazz, latin, rock and country bands in the San Francisco Bay Area before making his way to Port Angeles where he’s happily immersing himself in the Olympic Peninsula music scene.